domsson/tabs.js/README.md

 - Can be configured to some degree
 - Extensively commented source code
 - Minified version is ~3 KB (and only ~1 KB gzipped)

+## Limitations

-- Does not support Internet Explorer
+- Does not support Internet Explorer or other outdated browsers

 ## Markup requirements